CLIMBING ERTA ALE VOLCANO

 Preparing to hike up Erta Ale

-Having arrived at base camp, we prepared our back packs with head torch, water, masks, sleeping bags and an extra layer of clothing.
+Having arrived at base camp, we prepared our backpacks with a head torch, water, masks, sleeping bags, and an extra layer of clothing.
 As we ate dinner, we were treated to a vibrant and jaw-dropping sunset that any photographer would dream about.